KaneCheshire/BiometricAutomationDemo/README.md

 # BiometricAutomationDemo
-Dependency free iOS biometric automation example.
+Dependency-free iOS Face ID and Touch ID automation example.

 ## Zoom out

-UI testing anything related to biometrics is really tough on iOS because there's no official way to simulate/turn on biometrics on the Simulator.
+UI testing anything related to biometrics is really tough on iOS because there's no way to simulate/turn on biometrics on the Simulator from within UI tests, wihtout some sort of external dependency.

 Until now.